Thomasdezeeuw/heph/README.md

 The main target platform is Linux, as a production target.
 But we also support macOS, but only as development target (e.g. develop on macOS and run Linux in production).
-Other BSDs are also supported (kqueue is fully supported), however no tests are run on these platforms.
+Other BSDs are mostly supported (kqueue is fully supported), however no tests are run on these platforms.

 ## Stability

 Currently this project is *unstable*.
-Since the crate depends on many experimental or Nightly only Rust features, such as async function.
+Since the crate depends on many experimental or Nightly only Rust features.
 So it can only be compiled using a Nightly version of the rust compiler.
-Furthermore the since the crate itself is < v1, meaning the API is far from stable as well.
-In fact improvements to the API are very welcome!
+Furthermore the since the crate itself is
+< v1, meaning the API is far from stable as well.
+In fact improvements to the
+API are very welcome!

 ## License